plumier/plumier/readme.md

 ### Entry Point

-Plug what functionality you need, remove them if you don't need it, develop a custom one is easy!
+Plug what functionality you need, remove them if you don't need it, develop a custom one is possible!

 ```typescript
 new Plumier()